 Simmering Citrus Summer Stove Top Potpourri

-In the cooler months of the year, I crave the spicy aromas such as cinnamon, clove, and nutmeg.
-But, when things heat up its fresh citrus scents all around!
+In the cooler months of the year, I crave spicy aromas such as cinnamon, clove, and nutmeg.
 (If you’re reading this and it’s cold outside – grab my recipe for a simmering winter spice potpourri.)
+But, when things heat up, it’s fresh citrus scents all around!

 Citrus Summer Stove Top Potpourri Ingredients: